Boeing/config-file-validator/README.md

 ![Standard Run](./img/standard_run.png)

 #### Multiple search paths
-Multiple search paths are supported and the results will be merged into a single report
+Multiple search paths are supported, and the results will be merged into a single report
 ```
 validator /path/to/search /another/path/to/search
 ```